equalitie/ouinet-upload/README.md

 content data from the distributed cache, so the content should be fully browseable using only the distributed cache.

-If you invoked the ``inject`` action, your Ouinet client should be seeding the content itself.
-You can also help seed the content at any other moment (even if you did not run ``inject``) by uploading files to your Ouinet client:
+To have your client itself seed the content and the descriptors (whether you run ``inject`` or not), you can upload the files to your Ouinet client:

     $ upload root seed  # to start seeding content data to the cache

+You may need to first enable the Cache mechanism at the client (e.g. at its front end page).
+Please note that at the moment this does not seed the URL-to-descriptor mappings to distributed data bases.

 --------